alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 Raw materials that include these barbiturates that require further processing don’t need a licence.

-[Question for SME: Our understanding is that controls are intended to apply to finished products - ie, they’re packaged for human or veterinary use.
+[Question for SME: Our understanding is that controls are intended to apply to finished products - for instance, if they’re packaged for human or veterinary use.
 It is not intended that they should apply to raw materials or to intermediate products.
 Please can you confirm?]

 You need a licence to export propofol to the US.
 Your application will be refused if either: